-Please find a list of frequently asked questions and answers for People with OA interested in the GLA:D® Australia Programme
+Here is a list of frequently asked questions and answers for People with OA interested in the GLA:D® Australia Program.

-GLA:D® has been shown to help people with mild, moderate and severe osteoarthritis, and people over the age of 40 who have symptoms of osteoarthritis.
-The factors that improve include pain, mobility and quality of life.
+GLA:D® has been shown to help people of all ages with mild, moderate and severe osteoarthritis by reducing pain, increasing mobility and enhancing quality of life.
 Often surgery such as joint replacement can be avoided.

-The team at GLA:D® Australia provide training to physiotherapists across Australia who choose to be trained.
-You will have an assessment with your physiotherapist and make a plan about how to get the most appropriate treatment.
-If that plan includes GLA:D®, your physiotherapist will be able to register you to do the program, and will provide the program to you or help you to select a GLA:D® clinician.
-Our ‘Locations’ webpage shows you the physiotherapists who have completed the training: www.gladaustralia.com.au/Locations.
+The team at GLA:D® Australia provides training to clinicians (physiotherapists and exercise physiologists) across Australia who choose to participate.
+You will have an assessment with your clinician and make an appropriate treatment plan.
+If that plan includes GLA:D®, your clinician will arrange to register you to do the program, and will either provide the program to you or help you to select a GLA:D® clinician.
+Our ‘Locations’ webpage shows you the clincians who have completed the training: www.gladaustralia.com.au/Locations.

-Doing GLA:D® is just like doing any other physiotherapy treatment, and the cost depends on your individual circumstances and the clinic you attend.
-You may be able to use private insurance**; some eligible people may be able to use Medicare funding to cover costs of assessments; and some people may be eligible to access publicly-funded services.
+The cost to do GLA:D® is just like doing any other allied health treatment: it depends on your individual circumstances and the clinic you attend.
+You may be able to use private health insurance**.
+Eligible participants may be able to use Medicare funding to cover costs of assessments and some people may be eligible to access publicly-funded services.
 Clinics will differ in how they are able to offer the sessions, and what is included in the fees.
 If you are paying privately, it’s likely that the full program of 2 education sessions and 12 exercise sessions will cost between $400-800.

 **Item code 560 ‘Group Consultation’